What is likely the most affordable and least complicated kind of life insurance protection you can get?

 Buying a home is a priority and a milestone for many people.

-In fact, over five million homes are sold every year and nearly a third of those sales go to first-time buyers, according to statistics garnered by the National Association of Realtors®.1 Those first-time home buyers have a median age of 32 with a median household income of $75,000 a year.
+In fact, over five million homes are sold every year and roughly a quarter of those sales go to first-time buyers, according to statistics garnered by the National Association of Realtors®.1 Those first-time home buyers have a median age of 36.
 (Related: Buying your first home)

 But the mortgage for buying a home is a big commitment.
 And for first-time home buyers, getting a mortgage usually involves co-borrowing — where spouses or partners both take responsibility for the loan.
 Sometimes, first-time buyers also need cosigners — typically relatives who will agree to also take responsibility to repay the mortgage.